fictionco/fiction/@docs/essentials/settings/index.md

 If your app has a `factor-settings` file, then it will override any settings from Factor or an extension, if you use the same object key.

-Below is a simple example:

-Example:
+If a plugin has the following setting:

 ```js
 // factor-settings in a plugin